Taxation of international executives

 On sources from within the Philippines, certain passive income like interest from any Philippine currency bank deposit and yield or any other monetary benefit from deposit substitutes, trust funds and similar arrangements, royalties, prizes exceeding PHP10,000, and other winnings are subject to a final withholding tax of 20 percent.
 The tax is 25 percent if the recipient is a non-resident alien not engaged in trade or business.

-On rental income, please see previous discussion under the taxation of investment income and capital gains.
+On rental income, please see previous discussion uder the taxation of investment income and capital gains.

-Moreover, for migrating employees, a portion of the income from the exercise of stock option would be considered as taxable subject to Philippine income tax if at any time during the period between the grant and vesting dates, the employee had performed personal services in the Philippines (such as assigned in the Philippines).
+Moreover, for migrating rank and file and non-rank and file employees, a portion of the income from the exercise of stock option would be considered as taxable subject to Philippine income tax and fringe benefit tax, respectively, if at any time during the period between the grant and vesting dates, the employees had performed personal services in the Philippines (such as assigned in the Philippines).

 |Residency status||Taxable at:|